Set Out and Experience Stunning Muskoka Colours this Fall

 See Fall Colour Map Here

 Just minutes from Algonquin Park, Deerhurst Resort is the ideal place to relax after a day of exploring.
-Check out Deerhurst Resort’s Algonquin Colours Package, which include snacks to-go and FREE park access.
-Learn more and book here.
+Check out Deerhurst Resort’s value-packed Fall getaway packages here.